Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 	- :literal:`evaluateIntegral`
 		Returns the integral function of the base function at the specific independent variable.

-The following classes inherit from the base class BaseFunctionHodographicShaping:
+The following classes inherit from the base class :literal:`BaseFunctionHodographicShaping`:

 .. class:: ConstantFunctionHodographicShaping

 Class for the constant function.
-The class is defined as follows and constant function always returns the value 1.0:
+The class is defined as follows and the function always returns the value 1.0:

 .. code-block:: cpp